coherence-community/todo-list-example/README.md

 1. Build the Project

-    > Note: Run the following from the project root directory
+    Run the following from the project root directory:

     ```bash
     mvn clean install